ggchu39/rjf-repro-template/README.md

 # rjf-repro-template
 Portfolio-grade R pipeline demonstrating reproducible modelling and leakage-proof nested cross-validation bootstrap templates (NB/Gamma/Logit GLMs), and reporting workflows—illustrated with toy/demo data.
+It does not include the full manuscript analysis code or data.

 # Data